 How to make your own marshmallows

-Marshmallows aren't something the average mom whips up in her kitchen, but maybe they should be?
-Though they have a lot of steps, they're actually easy to make.
+Marshmallows aren't something the average mom whips up in her kitchen, but maybe they should be.
+There are a lot of steps, but they're actually easy to make.

 Tue, Nov 01, 2011 at 12:57 PM

-S'mores are more commonly associated with campfires than campy holidays, but there's something about the smell of frosty nights and bonfires in the air around Halloween that has me thinking about one of my favorite childhood treats: a hot toasted marshmallow smooshed between two graham crackers with as much chocolate as possible (parents and activity leaders were notoriously skimpy with the chocolate in my experience).
+S'mores are more commonly associated with campfires than campy holidays, but there's something about the smell of frosty nights and bonfires in the air that has me thinking about one of my favorite childhood treats: a hot toasted marshmallow smooshed between two graham crackers with as much chocolate as possible.
+(Parents and activity leaders were notoriously skimpy with the chocolate in my experience.)

 While there is actually a plant called the marshmallow, the bland sweet white pillows sold in plastic bags are, sadly, not its fruits.
 A long time ago, marshmallow treats were originally made from sweet syrup and marshmallow root, but in the modern version, the root has been replaced by gelatin or egg whites.
 Nowadays, commercial marshmallows are most often a blend of high-fructose corn syrup, sugar, gelatin, and artificial flavoring — yuck.
 These homemade marshmallows are so much better, and they're easily the most fun, new (to me) thing I’ve made in years.